justynath/remember-me/README.md

 ### Purpose

 This project is a tribute and memory-preservation website created for a child who has lost a parent at a young age.
 Its purpose is to serve as a digital memory book where family members, friends, and loved ones can share stories, photos, and memories about the parent who has passed away.
 By capturing and preserving these heartfelt memories, the project aims to provide the child with a lifelong keepsake, offering comfort, connection, and a sense of their parent’s life and legacy as they grow older.

+### Goals and Impact

+The project is intended to provide the bereaved child with a tangible, emotional connection to their parent as they grow up.
+By preserving these stories, the site becomes more than just a collection of memories—it serves as a source of comfort, legacy, and identity.
+This memory-keeping platform is designed to honor the parent’s life and offer the child an understanding of who their parent was, through the lens of those who knew them best.

 ### Project Audience